aimacode/aima-julia/README.md

 ## Acknowledgements

 The algorithms implemented in this project are found from both Russell And Norvig's "Artificial Intelligence - A Modern Approach" and [aima-pseudocode](https://github.com/aimacode/aima-pseudocode).

+## Intent

+The intent of this fork is to align the code with a clearer interface like structure which is there in the aima-java like structure.